ifowl/CS3-Programming-Patterns/Fruit Processing/README.md

 # Linked List Template
 ### Description
 Oranges implements a multimap using safe insertion and selection.
 Apples and peaches implement various STL Algorithms for manipulating a container of objects.
+All containers are generated randomly for each execution.

 ### Example output: